 As stated by PayCentre CEO Olaoluwa Awojoodu, agency banking plays a massive role in financial inclusion.
 “It provides easy access to cash, especially in rural communities where access to financial facilities is scarce.
 Even the available facilities are not enough to accommodate the teeming population in urban communities.
 This is where agency banking shines – filling this gap by helping community members access the cash in their bank account and send or receive cash.”

 Source: EFInA, Naspire analysis

 The consequences of the high financial exclusion are broad, including the marginalisation of people, acting as barriers to their personal development, and stimulating their exclusion in the economic progress of the society.
 Agent banking start-ups like PayCentre are spreading the mission of making financial services available to these target populations while creating a new expanding earning capacity for more people.

 Agency banking in Nigeria: The Journey So Far

-Agency banking is simply a type of branchless banking deployed by traditionally licensed financial institutions to cost-efficiently drive their retail banking segment through an authorised third-party network of agents.
-These agents usually transact banking businesses on behalf of a financial institution such as commercial banks, mobile money banks, primary mortgage institutions etc., for an agreed commission.
+Agency banking is simply branchless banking deployed by traditionally licensed financial institutions to cost-efficiently drive their retail banking segment through an authorised third-party network of agents.
+These agents usually transact banking businesses on behalf of a financial institution, such as commercial banks, mobile money banks, primary mortgage institutions etc., for an agreed commission.

 But how exactly is an agency banking solution expected to enhance financial inclusion?